 Beyond "The French Chef"

-The French Chef inspired a flood of new cooking shows and culinary stars throughout the 1970s and 1980s.
-In 1993, a new cable channel, Television Food Network, turned cooking and food shows into twenty-four-hour entertainment—a round-the-clock affirmation of Julia’s instinct that demonstrating omelette-making would appeal to viewers.
+Julia’s The French Chef inspired a flood of new cooking shows and culinary stars throughout the 1970s and 1980s.
+In 1993, a new cable channel, Television Food Network, turned cooking and food shows into twenty-four-hour entertainment.
+She proved that cooking shows had to be entertaining—not just educational—and established a formula used by future television chefs.